remorses/baby-i-am-faded/README.md

 -   🏷 **TypeScript support** - It is written in TypeScript to make it easier and faster to use the library
 -   🍃 **Lightweight** - Very little footprint on your project and no other dependencies required
--   ⚙️ **Uses native APIs** - Intersection Observer and CSS Animations are now supported by all major browsers
 -   🚀 **Fast** - Buttery smooth experience thanks to the use of native asynchronous APIs and hardware acceleration
--   🌳 **Tree-shakeable** - Only the parts you use will be included in your final bundle

 ## Demo